 The report of Akpoveta and Osakwe, (2014) specifically showed “higher concentration of heavy metals such as lead in diesel and petrol in Nigeria beyond the generally permissible levels in refined petroleum products.
 Heavy metals have also been found to be associated with increased prevalence of some cardiovascular risk factors such hypertension, hyperuricemia and dyslipidemia” (Alissa and Ferns, 2011).
 There is paucity of information on the relationship between automobile chemical toxicants and kidney function among those that are occupationally exposed in Owerri, Nigeria.

 “Creatinine, urea, uric acid and electrolytes estimation have been identified as routine analyses which are useful in assessment of normal functioning of the kidneys” (Gowda et al., 2010).
 “It has been reported that these automobile workers are regularly exposed to auto lubricants, petroleum products, exhaust fumes and heavy metals such as lead, cadmium and chromium in their automobile workshops” (Adela et al., 2012).
 “Polycystic aromatic hydrocarbons (PAH) compounds can be readily absorbed through the skin.
 For automotive mechanics, this may be the major route of entry.
 Workers exposed to PAH are at an increased risk for lung, urinary tract, brain and skin cancers” (Montano et al., 2025).
 “In general, chlorinated hydrocarbons are considered to be more potential hepato-renal toxicants in humans” (Thomas et al., 2021).
-These toxicants may gain entrance into the body through inhalation, dermal contact and inadvertent ingestion and distributed throughout the body with the systemic effect occurring beyond the site of contact.
-Such exposures may pose great danger to the human body, particularly to organs associated with handling wastes such as the kidneys.
+These toxins can enter the body by ingestion, inhalation, or skin contact.
+Once within the body, they can spread throughout the body, with the systemic effect taking place outside of the point of contact.
+Such exposures could be extremely harmful to the human body, especially to organs like the kidneys that handle waste.
 This study therefore is designed to evaluate the effects of occupational exposure to automobile petrol toxicants on the renal function of these workers.

 2. MATERIALS AND METHODS